About Fine Calculator

 Important limits

 Fine Calculator provides general information only.
 It does not provide legal advice, representation, official decisions, or case-specific recommendations.
-Fine amounts, demerit rules, and review settings can change over time and can vary by state, licence class, and offence details.
+Fine amounts, demerit rules, and review settings can change over time and can vary by licence class, location, and offence details.
 If your situation is urgent or legally significant, rely on the official authority or qualified professional advice rather than this site alone.

 Related legal pages